Study smarter with Fiveable

 A reflecting telescope and a refracting telescope have the same aperture diameter.
 Which can observe a wider range of wavelengths without optical aberration, and why?

-Compare and contrast how X-ray telescopes and gamma-ray telescopes focus (or fail to focus) incoming radiation.
+Compare how X-ray telescopes and gamma-ray telescopes focus (or fail to focus) incoming radiation.
 What physical principle explains this difference?

 If you wanted to study star formation inside a dusty molecular cloud, which telescope type would be most effective and why?
 What about studying the hot accretion disk around a stellar-mass black hole?

-An FRQ asks you to explain why the James Webb Space Telescope was placed at the L2 Lagrange point rather than in low Earth orbit like Hubble.
+Why was the James Webb Space Telescope placed at the L2 Lagrange point rather than in low Earth orbit like Hubble?
 What wavelength-specific and thermal considerations drive this decision?